Blagden1786/banking_agent/README.md

 This agent is split into a triage agent and a search agent.
 It finds out what specific account the user wants and then finds it by searching the given websites

 <h4>LLM Judge</h4>
 LLM-as-a-judge is used to evaluate the responses of the agents.
 It can then feedback to the agent if it thinks the response needs to be redone.
+The judge provides feedback at all steps but doesn't intstruct regeneration as this could quickly surpass the requests per minute limit for gemini API.

 <h3>Result</h3>
 These agents work together to produce a fully functional system that finds the best rate account satisfying the user requirements.